By Tim Bonville-Ginn published

-This year hasn’t been easy at all and 2021 looks like it could be similar, at least at the start.
-But with a vaccine arriving, normal life may be closer than we thought, so New Year’s resolutions are a great way to create positivity.
+This year hasn't been easy at all and 2022 looks like it could be similar, at least at the start.
+But a new year always brings with it a fresh burst of potential, however difficult the circumstances.

 1. Ride further than ever before

 Thanks to Strava you can track your how far you're riding every year and now with more and more people paying the new lower price for the app's premium service, you can keep track of your training.

 So take a look at how far you've ridden this year and see if you can beat it.
 You can set yearly targets on Strava, so if you've ridden 2500km in 2020, maybe aim for 3000km in 2022.

 With so many of you taking part in the CW5000 challenge in 2021, aiming for the next thousand kilometres next year would be a great target in building your fitness.

 If you want to get friends in the world of cycling then joining a club is a great place to start.
 Filled with very friendly people and regular rides, clubs are usually the perfect thing to do, especially if you're moving to a new area.